When it’s too cold for gloves (generally around 10 degrees Fahrenheit), finding the best winter mittens is crucial to enjoying wintertime activity.

 Perhaps best of all is the thumb insulation that keeps the secluded digit warm all day long.
 And speaking of insulation, the PrimaLoft not only repels water but also dries quickly if it does get wet.
 This is key for staying warm all day.
 And if you get too warm, simply remove the liner.
 We’re on our fifth year using the Alti Mittens ($199), and they’re still going strong.

 The mittens contain 100 g of insulation with a brushed tricot lining, and the exterior has a DWR treatment to combat the wetter elements.
-And new for 2020, Patagonia is transitioning these mitts from PrimaLoft Gold Insulation Eco polyester to PrimaLoft’s 100% recycled polyester P.U.R.E. insulation.
+Patagonia has been transitioning these mitts from PrimaLoft Gold Insulation Eco polyester to PrimaLoft’s 100% recycled polyester P.U.R.E. insulation.

 At $45, for less than half the cost of the Black Diamond Mercury Mitts (our overall winner), you can get these cozy Dirt Bag Mitts to keep your hands warm.
 You could call these mitts basic, but they do the job — the water-resistant, all-leather exterior shell kept our hands warm while winter camping and skiing.
 The gloves are finished with a 100g fleece lining and knitted cuff for that extra coziness factor.

 Warm, soft, true to size, and a great price point — the Hestra Moon Mittens ($80) have proven very popular in recent years.

 Not only are these gloves great-quality and well-insulated (with PrimaLoft Gold insulation and a ripstop windproof shell), but they’re also great at transcending activities — from cruising groomers to walking around town.
 The mitts also have thoughtful sheepskin leather reinforcement on the palms for enhanced grip.